Fortis-Team/digital-barricade-docsify/account_admin/devices.md

 <div class="description">
     <img class="center" src="/images/image27.png" alt="device_config"  width="100%" height="600">
     <p>
         In the left side panel if the Devices was selected the Admin will see this screen.
-This where the Admin will be able to read the registered devices, edit certain configurations of the devices, and unregister a device.
+This is where the Admin will be able to read the registered devices, edit certain configurations of the devices, and unregister a device.
     </p>
     <img class="center" src="/images/image21.png" alt="device_config"  width="90%" height="500">
     <p>